zoxpx/pxdocs/content/portworx-install-with-kubernetes/storage-operations/create-pvcs/create-shared-pvcs.md

        storage: 10Gi
 ```

-Note the accessMode for this PVC is set to `ReadWriteMany` so the kubernetes allows mounting this PVC on multiple pods.
+Note the accessMode for this PVC is set to `ReadWriteMany` so the Kubernetes allows mounting this PVC on multiple pods.

 Verifying persistent volume claim is created: